Former Love Island stars have revealed their top tips for getting into the villa.

 "Don't just blend into the background.
 Remember some really funny stories and tell [them]."

-She told The Sun newspaper: "I was completely honest from day one: I don't really drink that much.
-I'm not a massive party animal."
+She told Glamour Magazine: "I was completely honest from day one: I don't really drink that much.
+I'm not a massive party animal.

 "I don't smoke.
 I was in a chamber choir.
 That's probably why I got on it because I was just really weird and a bit different to everyone else.